dfilion/centos6-jenkins-ruby-docker/README.md

 centos6-jenkins-ruby is an image that provides a CenOS6 ssh Jenkins client with various Ruby versions installed using RVM.

-The Purpose of this image is to provide a Jenkins SSH client to test Puppet modules against various Ruby versions.
+The purpose of this image is to provide a Jenkins SSH client to test Puppet modules against various Ruby versions.

 The following Ruby versions are pre-installed.